 Taking place on April 12-14, 2023 in Ann Arbor, Michigan, this event offers outstanding graduate students and postdocs from around the US the opportunity to engage in research discussions with peers and with research leaders, and receive career mentoring, as they grow to become future research leaders in data science and Artificial Intelligence (AI).

-2023 Theme: “Responsible data science and AI”
+2023 Future Leaders Summit: “Responsible data science and AI”

 - Equity and fairness, particularly in automated decision making

 - Explainability of analytical results

 - Systemic issues, particularly those impacting marginalized populations

 - New in 2023: Responsible AI in science and engineering.
 MIDAS has recently established a large postdoctoral training program (the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Futures Program).
 With this, we are dedicated to promoting responsible data science and AI for natural sciences and engineering.

 - Research talks by the attendees and by leading researchers.

 - Career mentoring sessions by University of Michigan faculty members, department chairs, and industry representatives.

 - Networking sessions with other attendees, University of Michigan faculty and trainees, and industry representatives.

 Thursday, April 13, 2023, 1:30 – 5:15 PM